-The exact cause of breast cancer is unknown, but there are factors that may increase your risk of developing it.
+Although the exact cause of breast cancer is unknown, there are factors that may increase your risk of developing it.

 Your risk of developing breast cancer increases as you get older.
 Breast cancer occurs most commonly in women aged over 50 years.

 - Family history of breast or ovarian cancer.